imkarthikn/springboot-demoapp-helm/README.md

 ## Aims

-To explore kubernetes secrets with a treasure hunt game in minikube.
+To explore kubernetes secrets & configmap.

 ## Pre-requisites

-Docker (https://docs.docker.com/install/) and minikube (https://kubernetes.io/docs/tasks/tools/install-minikube/) installed.
+Docker
+minikube
+helm
+triller
+kubectl

 ## How to Run In Minikube

 Start minikube:

-`minikube start --memory 4000 --cpus 3`
+`minikube start --vm-driver=none`

 Build image for minikube - from this directory run

 `eval $(minikube docker-env)` <br/>
-`docker build . -t treasurehunt`
+`docker build . -t demoapp`

 Deploy with

-`kubectl create -f ./treasurehunt`
+`make help`  checkout the commands here
+`make run`

 First access from:

-`minikube service treasurehunt-entrypoint`
+`make status`
+get the nodeport and add it in VM NAT

 And play by going to e.g. `http://localhost:30080/treasure?x=1&y=1`

 Delete with

-`kubectl delete -f ./treasurehunt`
+`make delete`

 And stop with `minikube stop`